vuejs-translations/docs-ko/src/guide/essentials/computed.md

     }
   },
   computed: {
-    // 계산된 값을 반환하는 속성
+    // a computed getter
     publishedBooksMessage() {
-      // `this`는 컴포넌트 인스턴스를 가리킵니다.
-      return this.author.books.length > 0 ?
+      // `this` points to the component instance return this.author.books.length > 0 ?
 'Yes' : 'No'
     }
   }